britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 room with it for half an hour you feel that the temperature is rising - and you want to open a window!

-WINTERBOURNE.
-A tall German stove — that’s a very graceful comparison.
+WINTERBOURNE: A tall German stove — that’s a very graceful comparison.

-MADAME DE KATKOFF.
-I am sure your grave young lady is very gay.
+MADAME DE KATKOFF: I am sure your grave young lady is very gay.

-WINTERBOURNE.
-It doesn’t matter; she has got a young man of her own.
+WINTERBOURNE: It doesn’t matter; she has got a young man of her own.

-MADAME DE KATKOFF.
-The young man who was always with them?
+MADAME DE KATKOFF: The young man who was always with them?
 If you are going to be put off by a rival, I have nothing to say.

-WINTERBOURNE.
-He’s not a rival of mine; he’s only a rival of my aunt’s.
+WINTERBOURNE: He’s not a rival of mine; he’s only a rival of my aunt’s.
-She wants me to marry Miss Durant, but Miss Durant pre- fers the gallant Reverdy.
+She wants me to marry Miss Durant, but Miss Durant prefers the gallant Reverdy.

-MADAME DE KATKOFF.
-That simplifies it.
+MADAME DE KATKOFF: That simplifies it.

-WINTERBOURNE.
-Not so very much; because the gallant Reverdy shows a predilection for Miss Daisy Miller.
+WINTERBOURNE: Not so very much; because the gallant Reverdy shows a predilection for Miss Daisy Miller.

-MADAME DE KATKOFF.
-Ah, then he is your rival!
+MADAME DE KATKOFF: Ah, then he is your rival!

-WINTERBOURNE.
-There are so many others that he doesn’t count.
+WINTERBOURNE: There are so many others that he doesn’t count.
 She has at least a dozen admirers, and she knocks about Rome with all of them.
 She once told me that she was very fond of gentlemen’s society; but unfortunately they are not all